cumc/handson-tutorials/setup/README.md

 ### Overview

 - For a list of student names (in English) we will run a some commands (see below) to generate a file [like this](https://github.com/statgenetics/statgen-courses/blob/master/.github/workflows/rockefeller_2024.csv) and send a PR to that folder.
-It can be any name but should have `csv` format and extension. **The last line of this file should be an empty line**.
+It can be any name but should have `csv` format and extension.
 - A couple of minutes after the PR is accepted, test if for a student listed in the CSV file, the corresponding server is avaiable as `https://statgenetics.github.io/statgen-courses/<firstname_lastname>`

 ### Setting up servers

-- To set up servers, you will need to use a script [like this](https://github.com/cumc/handson-tutorials/blob/main/setup/manage_jobs.py) to submit jobs to cloud at the same time.
+- To set up servers, you will need to use [this script]](https://github.com/cumc/handson-tutorials/blob/main/setup/manage_jobs.py) to submit jobs to cloud at the same time.
 - Also, a list of student names will need to be proveide, showing as following:
   ```
   Wang Chao